Skip to content

 Cache responses

-Many Sharpe API endpoints return data that updates on a known schedule (e.g., funding rates update every 8 hours).
-Cache responses locally to avoid redundant requests.
+Many Sharpe API endpoints return data that updates on a known schedule (for example, funding-rate snapshots refresh live to every few minutes, while heatmaps refresh about every 5 minutes).
+Cache responses locally and respect Cache-Control headers to avoid redundant requests.

 Use bulk endpoints